-Bio-innovation: Materials languages
+Bio-innovation: Materials Languages

-Material languages is an artistic research around materials that shows a huge range of possibilities and qualities of a material manufactured at a home lab.
+Material languages is an artistic research project around materials that shows a huge range of possibilities and qualities of a material manufactured at a home lab.

 From different organic waste collected from own consumption, and neighbouring premises, a natural drying process is carried out, selection and processing to convert this discard into useful matter, giving it a new use and a new meaning.

-Material languages propose an approach to possible solutions surrounding the problems of single-use plastic.
-In addition to proposing new aesthetics from the construction of new scenarios, imaginary futures combine ancestral knowledge, practical knowledge, and public and private speculative.
+'Material Languages' proposes an approach to possible solutions surrounding the problems of single-use plastic.
+In addition to proposing new aesthetics from the construction of new scenarios and imaginary futures, which combine ancestral knowledge, practical knowledge and public and private speculative.

 Samples were made taking into account hardness, fragility, flexibility, transparency, density and errors to create a playful catalogue expressing these qualities in the registers.
 The manufacturing process started with base recipes, using materials such as gelatine, starches and algae, and organic material such as eggshells, banana skins, turmeric, onion skins, and potato skins.
 From this material, a process of drying and crushing is carried out to pass to the manufacturer by means of a recipe as in the traditional kitchen.
 It is left to dry while observing its transformations.

 Both pigments and natural dyes were used to give colour, using natural materials such as turmeric, onion skins, red cabbage, avocado skin, annatto seed and others have been used.
 The dyes were made from husks that were also used for the production of the biomaterial, reducing waste as much as possible and incorporating all the material into the process.
 On the basis of this research, the development of a 'bio-colour palette' based on natural pigments applied to different biomaterials is under development.

 Banana peel, turmeric, avocado dye, avocado peel, orange peel, gelatine, water, cherry ink, glycerine, wax